 During the year 2019-20, three shareholders of the Company filed a petition before National Company Law Tribunal (NCLT),Hyderabad Bench, against the Company and the management alleging oppression of minority shareholders and mismanagement of affairs of the Company with regard to investments and loans and advances to certain related parties.
 In the said petition, the petitioners also included the statutory auditors of the Company regarding reporting requirements of said transactions.
 The Company and the respondents have taken necessary measures to contest the petition before the Honourable NCLT Bench and the hearings are in progress.

-(iii) During the year 2014-2015, the Company has pledged 805,000 equity shares of Gati Limited held by the Company as Investments in favour of IFCI Ventures Limited (IFCIV) for facilities availed by M/s Amrit Jal Ventures Private Limited (AJVPL) .
+(ii) During the year 2014-2015, the Company has pledged 805,000 equity shares of Gati Limited held by the Company as Investments in favour of IFCI Ventures Limited (IFCIV) for facilities availed by M/s Amrit Jal Ventures Private Limited (AJVPL) .
 AJVPL had repaid the said loan, the Company had made request to IFCIV for release of pledged shares.
 However, during the year ended March 31,2018, IFCIV invoked the said shares and transferred the same to Green India Ventures Fund (GIVF) for certain dues payable by AJVPL.
 The Company has taken necessary legal recourse for the restoration of the invoked shares.
-In view of the above, the invoked 805,000 equity shares in Gati Limited have been continued to be disclosed as " Investments".
+In view of the above, the invoked 805,000 equity shares in Gati Limited have been continued to be disclosed as " Investments" till FY 2023-24.
+However, due to the prolonged legal proceedings, management has decided to write off these investments

 1 .The Company had received a letter from the Reserve Bank of India to surrender the Certificate of Registration (COR) for voluntary deregistration as NBFC on account of non maintence of minimum Net owned Funds(NOF).
 The company had sought a further period of 12 months for augmenting the NOF.